tonivade/zeromock-demo/README.md

 The API is implemented using functions and chaining them using function composition.
 I think is clear and easy to read.

 So, this project is an POC of a rest API implemented using my mock library.
-Right now, obviously, it's not production ready, but I'm very exited about this project.
+Right now, obviously, it's not production ready, but I'm very excited about this project.
 You don't need a servlet container, it's not coupled with nothing, you can integrate it wherever you want, spring, spring-boot, guice, even java ee.